mbrochh/mbrochh-blog/content/passwordmaker.md

    out there enforce this stuff.

 Note: Be careful about this.
 You usually only set your settings once and after that you don't really care about them any more.
-This something you could easily forget and if you find yourself in front of a new PC one day and need to set everythign up again, you don't want to forget those old settings.
-In the wors case, you have to come up with new settings and re-set all your passwords.
+This is something you could easily forget and if you find yourself in front of a new PC one day and need to set everythign up again, you don't want to forget those old settings.
+In the worst case, you have to come up with new settings and re-set all your passwords.

 ## What do I do on mobile?